Pasyon: Pasyóng Genesís

-This version is also called the “Pasyóng Genesís” as the Genesis creation narrative immediately follows the prayer to the Blessed Virgin Mary and Trinitarian catechesis, and precedes the main section concerning the Life of Christ.
-Another name for this text is “Pasyóng Pilapil” after the foreword by [Rev.] Dr. Mariano Pilapil, found in the 1814 edition.
+This version is also called the Pasyóng Genesís as the Genesis creation narrative immediately follows the prayer to the Blessed Virgin Mary and a Trinitarian catechesis, and precedes the main section concerning the Life of Christ.
+Another name for this text is Pasyóng Pilapil, after the foreword by The Rev. Dr. Mariano Pilapil, found in the 1814 edition.
 The book's title page describes it as being commissioned by Archbishop of Manila José Seguí, O.S.A., and former Augustinian provincial Fr Manuel Grijalvo, O.S.A., with corrections to Latin terms and phrases done by a certain Fr Amador W. Cruz.

-A still widely-circulated reprint of the Pasyóng Genesís is its 1949 edition, whose title begins with “Awit at Salaysay...” ("Song and Narrative") instead of “Casaysayan”.
-It was published by Ignacio Luna and Sons, Co. in Manila.
+A still widely-circulated reprint of the Pasyóng Genesís is the 1949 edition, whose title begins with Awit at Salaysay... ("Song and Narrative") instead of Casaysayan.
+It was published by Ignacio Luna and Sons, Co., in Santa Cruz, Manila.

 Devotional use

 Sample text from the 1949 Pasyóng Genesís, showing the opening prayers invoking God the Father and the Blessed Virgin Mary.
 These are followed by the Creation narrative, beginning with a catechesis on the Triune Godhead.

 The Pasyón is normally heard during Holy Week in the Philippines, where its recitation is known as the pabása ("reading").
 The rite can span one to several days, extending no later than Black Saturday, depending on the speed of the chanters.
 It is often concluded on Good Friday at noon or before 3:00 PM PST (UTC+8) – the “ninth hour” of Jesus' death on the Cross according to the Gospels.

 Devotees chant the Pasyón from beginning to end uninterrupted; this non-stop recitation is made possible by chanting in turns.
 Chanters usually perform this rite as a panatà ("vow"), or votive offering in request, or as an ex voto in thanksgiving.
 While chanters are frequently older women and some men, more younger Filipinos have lately shown interest in the devotion.

 The Pasyón is almost always chanted facing the family’s permanent house altar, or a temporary altar with religious icons, particularly those related to the suffering and death of Jesus.
 Temporary altars may be built inside or outside the house for the devotion, with outdoor booths and venues decorated with palm leaf walls.
 The pabasa may also be performed at a local visita/kapilya (chapel of ease) or some other community space, and even the sides of streets.

 As per Filipino etiquette, the host of the pabasa (often the master or lady of the house) is responsible for preparing refreshments for the shifts of chanters and other guests.